lmcjt37/l3digital/README.md

 -   Static asset issue - Use `npm run clearcache` which will remove all stale data and fix the issue.
 -   GraphQL issues - New content and assets can take time to propogate out.
 If it's an issue in local development then try restarting your development server.
 -   Zeit Now sometimes fails to deploy during merge checks, and the logs provide no further useful information.
 This seems to be related to some form of server-side caching.
 If re-deployment continues to fail, then try deploying manually via CLI with `npm run now-build::production`.
 If it continues to fail, then try simplifying your changes to identify the breaking change.
+-   If you are having trouble build the project due to missing environment variables, make sure that you have the relavant dotenv files in the root of the project.
+As mentioned in [Environment files](#environment-files)